hittapa/bridge-v2/README.md

 The app was build on top of [CRA](https://reactjs.org/docs/create-a-new-react-app.html), [Material-UI](https://material-ui.com/) with [redux-toolkit](https://redux-toolkit.js.org/) for shared state management.

-The core RenVM libraries on which the application is built are as follows:
+The core Hoku libraries on which the application is built are as follows:

 [`@renproject/multiwallet-ui`](https://www.npmjs.com/package/@renproject/multiwallet-ui) - provides extensible wallet selection, connection and management features for React apps.
 It comes together with default UI, but can be adapted to any React UI framework.

 [`@renproject/rentx`](https://www.npmjs.com/package/@renproject/rentx) - RenTX is for managing transactions.
 Allows transactions state tracing and makes it easier to build UI for appropriate transaction stages.

-[`@renproject/ren`](https://www.npmjs.com/package/@renproject/ren) - RenJS is the core library for interacting with RenVM.
+[`@renproject/ren`](https://www.npmjs.com/package/@renproject/ren) - RenJS is the core library for interacting with Hoku.
 RenTX uses it internally.
 Bridge uses it for things such as fees calculation.

 ## Forking